-Section 642.230 requires an agency to initiate an adjudicative proceeding on application of any person for an agency decision within the scope of this part.
+Section 642.230 requires an agency to conduct an adjudicative proceeding on application of any person for an agency decision within the scope of this part.
 If the agency determines that any of the exceptions provided in this section is applicable, the agency may deny the application without commencing an adjudicative proceeding, or the agency may, in its discretion under Section 642.210, commence an adjudicative proceeding although under no compulsion to do so.
 For the time within which an agency must act with respect to an application, see Section 642.240 (time for agency action).
-In situations where none of the exceptions is applicable, this section establishes the right of a person to require an agency to initiate an adjudicative proceeding.
+In situations where none of the exceptions is applicable, this section establishes the right of a person to require an agency to conduct an adjudicative proceeding.

 The introductory clause reinforces the point that this part only applies where a hearing is statutorily or constitutionally required.
-See Section 641.110 (when adjudicative proceeding required).
+See Section 631.010 (application to constitutionally and statutorily required hearings).

-Subdivision (b) relieves the agency from an obligation to conduct an adjudicative proceeding if resolution of the matter requires the agency to exercise discretion to initiate or not to initiate an prosecution, adjudicative proceeding, investigation, proceeding before the agency or another agency or a court. example, a person who submits a complaint about a licensee cannot compel the licensing agency to commence an adjudicative proceeding against the licensee; the agency may exercise prosecutorial discretion to determine whether to commence or not to commence an adjudicative The agency's decision whether or not to proceeding in each case. commence an adjudicative proceeding need not itself be preceded by an adjudicative proceeding.
-Section 641.120 (when adjudicative proceeding not required).
+Subdivision (b) relieves the agency from an obligation to conduct an adjudicative proceeding if resolution of the matter requires the agency to exercise discretion to initiate or not to initiate an investigation, prosecution, adjudicative proceeding, or other proceeding before the agency or another agency or a court.
+For example, a person who submits a complaint about a licensee cannot compel the licensing agency to conduct an adjudicative proceeding against the licensee; the agency may exercise prosecutorial discretion to determine whether to commence or not to commence an adjudicative proceeding in each case.
+The agency's decision whether or not to commence an adjudicative proceeding need not itself be preceded by an adjudicative proceeding.
+Section 631.030(b) (adjudicative proceeding not required for initiation decision).

-Subdivision (c) does not and could not authorize an agency to deprive anv person of procedural rights guaranteed constitution.
-If a statute purporting to authorize an agency to dispense with an adjudicative proceeding conflicts with constitutional guarantees, the agency may exercise its discretion under Section 642.210 to conduct an adjudicative proceeding even though the statute does not require it or, if the agency fails to conduct constitutionally required adjudicative proceeding, a reviewing court may give appropriate relief.
+Subdivision (c) does not and could not authorize an agency to deprive any person of procedural rights guaranteed by the constitution.
+If a statute purporting to authorize an agency to dispense with an adjudicative proceeding conflicts with constitutional guarantees, the agency may exercise its discretion under Section 642.210 to conduct an adjudicative proceeding even though the statute does not require it or, if the agency fails to conduct a constitutionally required adjudicative proceeding, a reviewing court may give appropriate relief.

-Subdivision (d) closely relates to the definition of "decision" in Section 610,310 as "agency action of specific application that determines a legal right, duty, privilege, immunity, or other legal interest of a particular person".
+Subdivision (d) closely relates to the definition of "decision" in Section 610.310 as "agency action of specific application that determines a legal right, duty, privilege, immunity, or other legal interest of a particular person".
 If the applicant does not request agency action that would fit within the definition of a "decision", the agency need not commence an adjudicative proceeding.
 For example, if a person asks the agency to commence an adjudicative proceeding for the purpose of adopting a rule, or of carrying out a housekeeping function that affects nobody's legal rights, the request would be subject to denial because the requested agency action would not be a "decision".
 Subdivision (d) provides that an agency need not commence an adjudicative proceeding unless the applicant's legal rights, duties, privileges, immunities, or other legal interests are to be determined by the requested decision.
-Interpretation of these terms, ultimately a matter for the courts, will clarify the range of situations in which this part entitles a person to require an agency to initiate an adjudicative proceeding.
-The availability of various types adjudicative proceedings may persuade courts to develop a more hospitable approach toward applicants than would have been feasible or practicable if the only available type of adjudicative proceeding were a trial-type, formal hearing.
+Interpretation of these terms, ultimately a matter for the courts, will clarify the range of situations in which this part entitles a person to require an agency to conduct an adjudicative proceeding.
+The availability of various types of adjudicative proceedings may persuade courts to develop a more hospitable approach toward applicants than would have been feasible or practicable if the only available type of adjudicative proceeding were a trial-type, formal hearing.